wiggikay/Theater/README.md

  ---- PART 1 ----

 1. Parse various lists on IMDB's website with Beautiful Soup in order to create a list of relevant actors and actresses.
 This list will be used to make queries to themoviedb API.
+Use the following pages to collect actors: https://www.imdb.com/list/ls045044639/ - All the actors can come from this list https://www.imdb.com/list/ls095375202/ - 33 Actresses can come from this list https://www.imdb.com/list/ls040519328/?sort=list_order,asc&mode=detail&page=1 - if we need more actresses use this list

 Output the results to a JSON formatted text file like so:

        {
            "actors": [